-A lot of time and effort go into selecting just the right urn for your loved one after their cremation services.
+A lot of time and effort goes into selecting just the right urn for your loved one after their cremation services.
 Make sure it stays looking like new for years to come by taking care of it and cleaning it properly.
-If you aren’t sure of the best techniques for your type of urn, directors of funeral homes in Columbia, TN. have these tips.
+If you aren’t sure of the best techniques for your type of urn, directors of funeral homes in Columbia, TN have these tips.

-Glass urns can be beautiful and come in a wide variety of colors and designs.
+Glass urns can be beautiful and come in various colors and designs.
 You can find these urns in premade designs or opt for a custom hand-blown piece.
-Whatever you decide, you will want to make sure you keep this urn on a stable surface since they are delicate and easily broken.
+Whatever you decide, you will want to ensure you keep this urn on a stable surface since they are delicate and easily broken.
 You will also want to make sure they are not placed in a high-traffic area in your home to best avoid the possibility of the urn getting knocked over and broken.

 To clean these urns, simply wipe clean with a soft, dry cloth.
-If you wish to perform a deeper cleaning of the urn you can use all natural glass cleaning products as well as water.
+If you wish to perform a deeper cleaning of the urn, you can use all-natural glass cleaning products and water.
 Just make sure to wipe dry after using water.

-Wooden urns can be a very durable option as they are not as delicate as other choices like glass or ceramic.
+Wooden urns can be durable as they are less delicate than other choices like glass or ceramic.
 One thing to note about wooden urns, however, is to keep them out of direct sunlight and/or heat as this can cause them to crack and warp over time.

 To clean a wooden urn, simply use a furniture polish made specifically for wood and a soft cloth.
 Make sure you do not use water as this can also damage the urn over time.

-When cleaning a ceramic urn it is best to use a soft dry cloth and simply wipe the urn clean.
+When cleaning a ceramic urn, it is best to use a soft dry cloth and wipe it clean.
 Depending on the finish, some ceramic urns may be damaged by water.
-Check with the urn provider or try to avoid using water if you are not sure about your urn’s finish.
+Check with the urn provider or avoid using water if unsure about your urn’s finish.

-Metal urns, while durable, need to be kept out of direct sunlight and heat sure to the fact the urn will warp over time.
-The best way to care for a metal urn is to clean with a soft, dry cloth.
+While durable, metal urns need to be kept out of direct sunlight and heat, sure that the urn will warp over time.
+The best way to care for a metal urn is to clean it with a soft, dry cloth.
 Also, make sure the cloth is clean and free of any residue as metal can scratch very easily.
-If you have a metal such as stainless steel, these scratches are going to be very prominent.
+If you have a metal such as stainless steel, these scratches will be very prominent.
 Additionally, to help avoid scratches, it is recommended to wipe along the polish lines and avoid cleaning in a circular motion.